 This form of "self-help" was attacked in the anti-inversion rules of Code §7874.
-In some circumstances, Code §7874 imposes tax on inversion gains that cannot be reduced by credits or net operating loss carryforwards.10 This occurs in the case described below:
+In some circumstances, Code §7874 imposes tax on inversion gains that cannot be reduced by credits or net operating loss carryforwards.11 This occurs in the case described below:

-- A foreign corporation acquires substantially all of the properties held directly or indirectly by a domestic corporation or substantially all of the properties constituting a trade or business of a domestic partnership. - After the acquisition, at least 60% of the stock of the acquiring entity is held by either (i) former shareholders of the domestic corporation by reason of their holding stock in the domestic corporation, or (ii) former partners of the domestic partnership by reason of holding a capital or profits interest in the domestic partnership. - After the acquisition, the expanded affiliated group which includes the entity does not have substantial business activities in the foreign country in which, or under the law of which, the entity was created or organized when compared to the total business activities of the expanded affiliated group.11
+- A foreign corporation acquires substantially all of the properties held directly or indirectly by a domestic corporation or substantially all of the properties constituting a trade or business of a domestic partnership. - After the acquisition, at least 60% of the stock of the acquiring entity is held by either (i) former shareholders of the domestic corporation by reason of their holding stock in the domestic corporation or (ii) former partners of the domestic partnership by reason of holding a capital or profits interest in the domestic partnership. - After the acquisition, the expanded affiliated group which includes the entity does not have substantial business activities in the foreign country in which, or under the law of which, the entity was created or organized when compared to the total business activities of the expanded affiliated group.12

 In other circumstances, the acquiring entity is considered to be a domestic corporation for purposes of U.S. tax law.
-This occurs when the former shareholders or partners own at least 80% of the stock of the acquiring entity after the transaction.12 transaction intended to avoid a trigger for application of the anti-inversion provisions.13
+This occurs when the former shareholders or partners own at least 80% of the stock of the acquiring entity after the transaction.13